RapidataAI/rapidata-python-sdk/docs/quickstart_classification.md

 order_builder = order_builder.media(["examples/data/wallaby.jpg"])
 ```

-5. Optionally add additional specifications, here we're adding a specific amount of responses<sup>1</sup> we want per datapoint, there are other functionalities you can explore:
+5. Optionally add additional specifications. here we're adding a specific amount of responses<sup>1</sup> we want per datapoint, there are other functionalities you can explore by looking at the order_builder methods:

 ```py
 order_builder = order_builder.responses(20)